pydio/pydio-doc-admin-guide/2_running_cells_in_production/6_operational_maintenance/1_truncate_logs.md

 ## System Logs

-Assuming you are running in `--log=production` mode, all application logs will be stored both on file and inside an internal database.
+All application logs will be stored both on file and inside an internal database.

 ### Files